 - form “Report on Qualifying Examination for Admission to Candidacy” should be completed between the Summer (at the end of the of the second year) and Fall (of the third year).

-- Form Dissertation Committee and submit forms: done one month after the Third Area Qualifying Exam is passed and preferably sooner.
+- Form Dissertation Committee and submit forms: done directly after all Qualifying Exams are passed and preferably sooner.

 - Dissertation Proposal: Submit within six months after advancement to candidacy